dusty-nv/jetson-inference/docs/aux-image.md

 ### Accessing as a Numpy Array

-cudaImage supports the Numpy [`__array__`](https://numpy.org/doc/stable/reference/arrays.interface.html) interface protocol, so it can be used in many Numpy functions as if it were a Numpy array.
+cudaImage supports the Numpy [`__array__`](https://numpy.org/doc/stable/reference/arrays.interface.html) interface protocol, so it can be used in many Numpy functions as if it were a Numpy array without needing to copy it back and forth.
 See [`cuda-to-numpy.py`](https://github.com/dusty-nv/jetson-utils/blob/master/python/examples/cuda-to-numpy.py) for a simple example:

 ``` python
 import numpy as np